What is the Audience Builder?

 Selecting multiple options in the same filter identifies customers that adhere to one or more of the selections.
 For instance, selecting the “Books” and “Furniture” categories would result in an audience for all customers that have purchased either Books or Furniture or both.

-If you’d like to combine the last order and RFM Group filters, we recommend that you:
+If you’d like to combine the Time Period and RFM Group filters, we recommend that you:

 - Have a look at your RFM Points (Store Settings > General > RFM Points > Pencil button) and see how the recency points are defined